Alice Wynekoop: Eugenics

 Eugenics, the science of improving a human population through genetic selection, was of interest to Wynekoop.
 At the National Congress of Mothers in 1911, she asserted that "race suicide" of a certain type of people "would be the best thing that could happen to the country."
 At the 1912 Congress, she identified, more specifically, "society women" as a type needing extinction.
 The paper quoted Wynekoop as saying that she "had no respect for the women hypocrites who try to 'reform' people who need it far less than they do themselves."
 At this same congress she "advocated race suicide for mothers of the poor" and for the criminal element.
 "They are a burden on the rest of humanity."
 Her convictions were not wholly appreciated by some of the women gathered.

-Wynekoop, who in 1918 was serving as the chairperson of the eugenics department of the Mothers' Congress and parent-teacher association, ignited a national scandal when at the National Congress of Mothers held in Aurora, IL, she defended women who bore war babies without the sanction of marriage.
-She asked, "'For the race, is or is it not more important that the man who loses his life should first have reproduced himself with or without marriage?'"
+Wynekoop, who in 1918 was serving as the chairperson of the eugenics department of the Mothers' Congress and parent-teacher association, ignited a national scandal when at the National Congress of Mothers held in Aurora, Illinois, she defended women who bore war babies without the sanction of marriage.
+She asked, "For the race, is or is it not more important that the man who loses his life should first have reproduced himself with or without marriage?"
 She affirmed all single mothers for fulfilling their womanly function in life, which, she said, is to procreate, especially in a time when "loss of life among the fit" would diminish the race.
 She noted that unmarried mothers offered an even greater sacrifice than married women, because they forfeited virtue, as well.
-She reminded her audience that fatherless children were not to blame and have "the right to be born without a handicap such as the lack of a name."
-A writer in the Lebanon, PA, Evening Report withheld no judgement on her "cold" discussion of babies with no fathers and the assembly's apparent placid acceptance of it.
-The writer closed with a remark to the effect that Wynekoop could not possibly understand the stigma attached to unwed motherhood unless she herself was a criminal who came out of prison "to wear his stripes forever."
-A contributor to the Morganton, NC, paper commented that what unwed mothers were sacrificing was their one link to Jesus Christ who was himself pure.
+She reminded her audience that fatherless children were not to blame and have "the right to be born without a handicap such as the lack of a name".
+A writer in the Lebanon, Pennsylvania Evening Report withheld no judgement on her "cold" discussion of babies with no fathers and the assembly's apparent placid acceptance of it.
+The writer closed with a remark to the effect that Wynekoop could not possibly understand the stigma attached to unwed motherhood unless she herself was a criminal who came out of prison "to wear his stripes forever".
+A contributor to the Morganton, North Carolina paper commented that what unwed mothers were sacrificing was their one link to Jesus Christ who was himself pure.
 He concluded by thanking God for predestination of souls and the eternal destiny of splendor promised to the pure and the eternal end of "Satan and his imps" who "will be banished forever to that place prepared for them."